joshbrew/free_eeg32_web/README.md

 There is also my own GPU FFT solution in testeeg.html which is fast enough to run a bandpass FFT on all channels simultaneously in less than 50ms - 100ms on average (tested on RTX 2060).
 I'll make an animation to demo real time browser visualization.

+Below is an image of a working plotly test with a slow animation (plotly is not well suited for this, gotta use a webgl solution), showing a 0-100Hz bandpass on 1 second of data, and then the isolated alpha frequencies.
+You can see a peak at 60Hz which is from AC power interference - that means it's working!!

 ![EEG](stream.png)